Adult Health Care Quality Measures

 The 2018 Adult Core Set was released in a November 2017 Informational Bulletin.
 Section 1139B of the Social Security Act, as amended by Section 2701 of the Affordable Care Act, notes that the Secretary shall issue updates to the Adult Core Set beginning in January 2014 and annually thereafter.
 CMS worked with the National Quality Forum's (NQF) Measures Application Partnership (MAP) to review the Adult Core Set and to identify ways to improve it.
 A background report contains information on the MAP's review process, selection criteria, and feedback to CMS.

 The Adult Core Set includes several measures focused on behavioral health.
-These along with similarly focused measures from the Child Core Set have been identified as a Behavioral Health Core Set and a Core Set of Maternal and Perinatal Health Measures for Medicaid and CHIP (Maternity Core Set).
+These along with similarly focused measures from the Child Core Set have been identified as a Behavioral Health Core Set.
+Similarly, measures from the Adult and Child Core Sets’ focused on maternal and perinatal health have been identified as a Core Set of Maternal and Perinatal Health Measures for Medicaid and CHIP (Maternity Core Set).

 State data derived from the core measures are part of CMS’s annual Child and Adult Core Set measure reporting, which includes publication of chart packs and datasets that highlight publicly reportable measures.